 Easter is such an exciting time of year.
 The days get warmer and longer, the flowers begin to bloom, and the sweet signs of spring start to fill the air.
-Celebrate the season by making these fun and easy Easter bunny cards with your children or grandkids.
+Celebrate the season by making these fun and easy Easter bunny cards with your kids.

 Choose from two kid-friendly, DIY Easter crafts — a cute bunny holding a carrot or a bunny place card decorated with your favorite Easter chocolates.
 Get started with the directions and templates below.
 These easy-to-make bunny rabbit crafts make the perfect little treat for kids, teachers, and grandparents, or for decorating your Easter table.

 Easter Bunny Cards